mikaelho/pythonista-gestures/README.md

 ## Notes

-* Adding a gesture to a view automatically sets `touch_enabled=True` for that view, to avoid counter-intuitive situations where adding a gesture recognizer to ui.Label produces no results.
+* Adding a gesture to a view automatically sets `touch_enabled=True` for that view, to avoid counter-intuitive situations where adding a gesture recognizer to e.g. ui.Label produces no results.
+* It can be hard to add gestures to ui.ScrollView, ui.TextView and the like, because they have complex multi-view structures and gestures already in place.
 * To facilitate the gesture handler callbacks from Objective-C to Python, the Gestures instance used to create the gesture must be live.
 You do not need to manage that as objc_util.retain_global is used to keep a global reference around.
 If you for some reason must track the reference manually, you can turn this behavior off with a `retain_global_reference=False` parameter for the constructor.
 * Single Gestures instance can be used to add any number of gestures to any number of views, but you can just as well create a new instance whenever and wherever you need to add a new handler.
 * If you need to create millions of dynamic gestures in a long-running app, it can be worthwhile to explicitly `remove` them when no longer needed, to avoid a memory leak.